-3+ years of service 11⁄4 leave days/month (15 per year maximum)
+3+ years of service

+11/4 leave days/month (15 per year maximum)

-The first six (6) months of employment for a non-certified employee is considered probationary employment.
-During this probation period annual leave is accrued, but will not be available for use until the first day of the month following the completion of the probationary period.
+During the first six (6) months of employment for a non-certified employee, annual leave is accrued but will not be available for use until the first day of the month following the completion of six months of employment.
 Should employment terminate or if the employee resigns during or at the end of a probationary period, any accrued leave is forfeited.

-For employees who have worked three (3) years or longer, in a position qualifying for annual leave, or transfer into a position qualifying for annual leave, annual leave is accrued at the rate of 11⁄2 days per month, beginning the month after completion of their 3rd year anniversary.
+For employees who have worked for three (3) years or longer, in a position qualifying for annual leave, or transferring into a position qualifying for annual leave, annual leave is accrued at the rate of 1Y4 days per month, beginning the month after completion of their 3rd year anniversary.
 Annual leave shall accrue only when an employee is working or on authorized leave with pay.

-An employee must have worked or been on paid leave for more than one-half (1⁄2) of the work days in a month to qualify for annual leave.
+An employee must have worked or been on paid leave for more than one-half $(^{1}/{2})$ of the workdays in a month to qualify for annual leave.
 Annual leave shall become available for use on the first day of the month following completion of a qualifying month.
 Leave shall be taken in half- or full-day increments.